hansroh/skitai/README.rst

 To enable session for app, random string formatted securekey should be set for encrypt/decrypt session values.

-*WARN*: `securekey` should be same on all skitai apps at least within a virtual hosing group, Otherwise it will be serious disaster.
+*WARNING*: `securekey` should be same on all skitai apps at least within a virtual hosing group, Otherwise it will be serious disaster.

 .. code:: python